Electronics contain lead, cadmium, mercury, and other toxic components. Keep toxics out of our water by keeping e-waste out of the landfill.

 Kirkland hosts two Recycling Collection Events each year, in May and October, where we accept all items listed under the curbside program.

-PC Recycle holds electronics collection events at Bridle Trails Shopping Center on the first Saturday of the month.
+PC Recycle holds electronics collection events at Bridle Trails Shopping Center on the first Saturday of most months.
 They accept "anything with a cord."